 Residency Program

-Hub Residencies support community-based collaborative projects that engage a topic of important public interest and involve at least one community partner (individual, group, or organization) and one person (faculty or staff) affiliated with the University of Minnesota’s College of Liberal Arts.
+Hub Residencies support community-based collaborative projects in the arts, humanities, and humanistic social sciences that engage a topic of important public interest.
+Residencies involve at least one community partner (individual, group, or organization) and one person (faculty, staff, or graduate student) affiliated with the University of Minnesota’s College of Liberal Arts.

 Resources Provided

-• Priority access to the Hub Space, which includes a large open space designed to accommodate a variety of activities, hybrid event technology, a kitchenette, and reception area.
+• Priority access to the Hub Space, which includes a large open space designed to accommodate a variety of activities, hybrid event technology, a shared office workspace, a kitchenette, and reception area.

 • Access to university resources, depending on the nature of the project.
 These might include (but are not limited to) UMN Libraries privileges, media support, subject expertise, or technological assistance.